Doc-Cirrus/usb-tools/README.md

 - Linux to execute this script
 - USB stick with min 8GB size
 - CentOS/RHEL ISO image from here for example: https://wiki.centos.org/Download

+## kickstart-iso-creator

+The script takes an CentOS installation ISO and a kickstart file and creates a ISO file.
+Specific drivers can be included using the "--includepath" option.
+All files inside the given directory path will be stored into customfiles/ directory at the resulting ISO.

+## Requirements

+- Linux to execute this script
+- CentOS/RHEL ISO image from here for example: https://wiki.centos.org/Download